Winding Forward: In 2026, I Hope to Say “Yes” More Often

 And finally, “Where the Streets Have No Name.”

-I realized, slowly, that Will had put on a U2 playlist just for me, or maybe it was for both of us.
+I realized that Will had put on a U2 playlist just for me, or maybe it was for both of us.
 I looked around and noticed something else too: the shop had filled up.
-People had come in while I was buried in my work.
+People had come in while I was buried in my laptop.
 People sitting with friends.
 Couples leaning into each other.
-Conversations layered over coffee cups and clinking mugs and plates against wood tables.
+Conversations layered over clinking mugs and plates against wood tables.

 And there I was, alone.